Overview

 STB - Storage backend communication.
 Used by the storage layer for replication and self-management.
 DNS example: filer.stb.rzob.gocept.net.

-The routers suppress routing of traffic on VLANs that are “martian”, e.g. frontend traffic injected on the server-to-server network or private addresses from the internet.
+The routers suppress “martian” traffic which is on the wrong VLAN, e.g. frontend traffic injected on the server-to-server network or private addresses from the internet.

 Local ports